How to Start a Blog in 7 Easy Steps

 With WordPress up and running, it’s finally time to start putting together your blog.
 First of all, you’ll need to consider how you want your blog to look.
-You can easily change the appearance of your site by using a WordPress theme.
+You can easily change the appearance of your site with a WordPress theme.

-There’s a lot of ground to cover with themes, but for the time being you only need to worry about finding one that fits your blog’s intended style.
-Picking the right theme can be a struggle if you don’t know where to look, but a good place to start is by browsing the official WordPress Theme Directory.
+There’s a lot of ground to cover with themes, but for the time being you only need to worry about finding the one that fits your blog’s intended style.
+Picking the right theme can be a struggle if you don’t know where to look, but a good place to start is the official WordPress Theme Directory:

 Here, you’ll find hundreds of free themes in several different categories.
-There are so many choices, in fact, that you’ll probably want to use the Feature Filter to narrow down the available options.
+There are so many choices, in fact, that you’ll probably want to use the Feature Filter to narrow down the options:

-If you find a theme you want to use, you can download it here and then install on your site.
-However, you can also do this through your WordPress dashboard by navigating to Appearance > Themes.
+If you find a theme you want to use, you can download it here and then install it on your site.
+However, you can also do this through your WordPress dashboard by navigating to Appearance > Themes:

-Here, you’ll see your currently installed themes and where you can install new ones by clicking on Add New.
+Here, you’ll see your currently installed themes.
+You can install new ones by clicking on Add New.
 This will open the Theme Directory again, letting you download and activate themes directly from this interface.
-Hover over your choice, and click on Install.
+Hover over your choice, and click on Install:

 After the theme installs, you can select Activate to set it as the current theme for your site.

-If you can’t find a perfect theme using this method, you may be better off looking for premium alternatives.
+If you can’t find the perfect theme, you may be better off looking for premium alternatives through marketplaces such as ThemeForest.
 These will cost you some money, but they usually offer more options for customization and configuration.

 One of the reasons WordPress is so powerful is its built-in flexibility.
-This is in large part due to how easy the platform makes it to add new functionality to your site using plugins.
-In simple terms, a plugin is an add-on you can install to provide your blog with new features.
+You can add new functionality to your site by using plugins.
+In simple terms, plugins are add-ons that you can install to provide your blog with new features.

-Conversely, you can access this directory from your admin dashboard, by going to Plugins > Add New.
+You can also access this directory from your admin dashboard by going to Plugins > Add New:

-As before, all you need to add a plugin is to look for one you want, and then click on Install followed by Activate.
+As before, all you need to add a plugin is to look for the one you want, then click on Install followed by Activate Plugin.